Yuvvi01/Java_codes/README.md

 # Java_codes
 Note: I'm working on this guide and I need your help!
-Please use [this form to give me feedback](https://forms.gle/Thba75c16Kt27onx6) on what you think should go in the next version.
+Please use [this form to give me feedback](https://forms.gle/Thba75c16Kt27onx6) on what you think should go in the next codes/topics/version.
 Thanks!

 Java is one of the most popular programming languages around, but no one seems to enjoy using it.